 Option 1: When there’s a PUCCH overlapping with any of the repetitions of the DG PUSCH, MAC generates MAC PDU for DG PUSCH and delivers the MAC PDU(s) to PHY and the UCI is multiplexed on the DG PUSCH.

-Supported by: ZTE, QC, E///, vivo
+Supported by: ZTE, QC, E///, vivo, Intel

-Not supported by: Samsung, Intel, Apple, Huawei, CATT
+Not supported by: Samsung, Apple, Huawei, CATT

 Option 2: When a PUCCH is overlapped with the first PUSCH repetition of the DG PUSCH, MAC generates MAC PDU for DG PUSCH and delivers the MAC PDU(s) to PHY and the UCI is multiplexed on the DG PUSCH.
 UE does not expect when a PUCCH is overlapped with the repetitions other than the first PUSCH repetition.